All posts

 Predictable formatting: Bullet points at regular intervals.
 Headers that follow exact patterns.
 Consistent paragraph lengths.

-The "sandwich" structure: Introduction stating what will be covered → body paragraphs → conclusion summarizing what was just covered.
+The "sandwich" structure: Introduction stating what will be covered, then body paragraphs, then conclusion summarizing what was just covered.
 This is classic AI structure.

 Content Patterns

-Generic examples: "For example, a company might use this strategy to improve sales."
+Generic examples: "For example, a company uses this strategy to improve sales."
 No actual company named.
 No specific results cited.

 Buzzword stuffing: Overuse of trendy terms without depth.
 "Leverage," "synergy," "holistic," "optimize" appearing multiple times without concrete explanation.

 Lack of personal anecdotes: Real experts share stories from their experience.
-AI can't do this convincingly because it has no personal experience.
+AI cannot do this convincingly because it has no personal experience.

 Hollow conclusions: "In conclusion, X is important and should be considered by anyone interested in this topic."
 No new insight.
 No clear takeaway.